glenjamin/mocha-multi/README.md

 };

 var mocha = new Mocha({
-    ui: 'bdd',
+    ui: "bdd"
     reporter: "mocha-multi",
-    reporterOptions:reporterOptions
+    reporterOptions: reporterOptions
 });
 mocha.addFile("test/dummy-spec.js");
 mocha.run(function onRun(failures){
     console.log(failures);
 });
 ```

-The options will be passed as the second argument to the reporter constructor
+The options will be passed as the second argument to the reporter constructor.

 How it works
 ------------